rmit-s3556980-Zhenyu-Guo/learntgit/readme.txt

 Now I am learning technical knowladge so that I can earn money for my wife and son.

-This line is test the branch.
+This line is test the branch. this feature.